tohkarle/SC1015-Mini-Project/README.md

 2. Feature Extraction such as meta features
 3. How to use text embeddings to generate meaningful information out from raw text
 4. How to initialize and train traditional and transformer models with cross-fold validation
-5. Hyperparameter tuning with Bayesian Optimization
+5. Hyperparameter tuning with Random Search, Grid Search and Bayesian Optimization

 ## References
 - https://www.kaggle.com/competitions/nlp-getting-started/overview